 Under Measure 2, adults 21 and older are able to purchase and consume cannabis from state-licensed retailers and establishments with a valid onsite consumption endorsement.
-They are able to purchase up to one ounce (1 oz.), or 28.35 grams, of usable cannabis or 7 grams of cannabis concentrate, or total cannabis less than 5.6 grams of THC.
-Adults looking to consume cannabis onsite are limited to purchase one (1) gram, or 0.035 ounce, or less per transaction.
+They are able to purchase up to 1 ounce of marijuana, or 28.35 grams, or 7 grams of cannabis concentrate, or total cannabis less than 5.6 grams, or 0.2 ounces, of THC.
+Adults looking to consume cannabis onsite are limited to purchase 1 gram, or 0.035 ounces, or less per transaction.

 Alaska cannabis shoppers must show a valid state ID as proof of age.
-At licensed cannabis retail stores, consumers can purchase flower, edibles, concentrates, topicals, tinctures, salves, patches, drinks, and consumption accessories.
-At this time, most retail stores accept cash only.
+At this time, retail stores accept cash only.
 Consumers are not subject to any sales or use tax on cannabis purchases, but a $50-per-ounce (28.35 grams) tax is levied when cultivators sell to manufacturers or dispensaries.

 There are currently no dispensaries offering specifically medical cannabis for purchase.
 Therefore, patients and caregivers must purchase marijuana at licensed recreational retailers.
 Patients younger than 21 must have a caregiver purchase cannabis products on their behalf.